Just Surrender

-Just Surrender is an American rock band from Dover Plains, New York, formerly known as A Second Chance, formed by three high school friends: Jason "Jay" Maffucci, Andy Meunier and Steve Miller.
+Just Surrender is an American rock band from Dover Plains, New York, formerly known as A Second Chance, formed by three high school friends: Jason Maffucci, Andy Meunier and Steve Miller.
 The vocalist/guitarist Dan Simons, formerly of The Record Collection, joined the original three and it was a four-piece until 2008.
 The band is known for the up-beat mood in its music and for not having a lead vocalist, but rather having two vocalists who "share the spotlight".
 The group has released three studio albums and one EP.